 Let’s Bag Hunger, in Boulder (sponsored by the Daily Camera)

 Hunger Hurts the Whole Community, in Longmont (sponsored by the Times-Call )

 Canned meals (stew, chili)

-CFS has been selected by the Boulder County Commissioners to distribute USDA food through the TEFAP program (The Emergency Food Assistance Program).
+CFS has been selected to distribute USDA food through the TEFAP program (The Emergency Food Assistance Program).
 This food is supplied by the government, and is available to low income individuals and families at no cost.
 Typical TEFAP products include peanut butter, dry milk, cheese, tomatoes, corn, applesauce, soup and mixed fruit.